 523-125 Chiropractic Nutrition - 2 Crs.
 Relates chiropractic nutrition to the total health of the patient.
 Explores vitamins, minerals and herbs and how they can enhance chiropractic care.
 Includes study of foods and how diet, together with supplementation, creates optimal health in the chiropractic patient.
-(Prerequisite: 523-110 Introduction to Chiropractic Philosophy)
+(Prerequisites: 523-110 Introduction to Chiropractic Philosophy.
+Completion of or concurrent enrollment in 890-125 Student Success)